 CCMH Laboratory holds Open House on April 21

-GILLETTE, WY - Exciting new changes in the Laboratory will have a very positive impact on patient care at Campbell County Memorial Hospital.
+GILLETTE, WY - Exciting new changes in the Laboratory will have a very positive impact on patient care at Campbell County Health.
 The newly remodeled and equipped Lab will be officially unveiled at a ribbon-cutting ceremony at 1 pm on Wednesday, April 21.
 Hours for the Open House are 10 am-4 pm.
 The Lab is located on the main floor of the hospital.

 The recently completed remodel increased the square footage slightly, but made significant improvements in the way the exiting space was used.
 Demands for chemistry testing alone have increased from 140,000 tests per year in 2000 to over 770,000 tests in 2009, making the $900,000 remodel a high priority.
 Lab staff created the design for the remodel, which includes more blood draw rooms, with one designed especially for children.
 New computerized status boards give staff information on exactly where a specimen is in the testing process in real time.